Healthy Soil Healthy Life

 The researchers found that fruits produced under organic farming generally contained more vitamins, more flavour compounds such as phenolics, and more antioxidants when compared with conventional farming.
 Many factors are at play here, but pest and soil management strategies that benefit soil organisms and their relationship with plants are part of the equation.

 When compared to fruits grown conventionally, the researchers discovered that fruits grown organically typically contained more vitamins, flavouring compounds like phenolics, and antioxidants.
-Pest and soil management techniques that benefit soil organisms and their interactions with plants are among the many factors at play in this situation.
+Pest and soil management techniques that benefit soil organisms and their interactions with plants are among the many factors at play in this

 The composition and function of animals and humans reflects, to some extent, what they eat.
 For example, the fish you eat is only rich in omega-3 fatty acids if the fish has eaten algae and microbes that manufacture these oils.
 The fish itself does not produce these compounds.